-Based on resident preference, residents may facilitate one semester equivalent of either a laboratory-based course (immunizations or patient assessment lab) in the P1 year or clinical correlations, a team-based learning course in the P2 or P3 year.
-Clinical correlations series consists of interactive activities, including but not limited to case-based exercises.
+Based on resident preference, residents may facilitate one semester equivalent of either a laboratory-based course (Immunizations or Patient Assessment Lab) in the P1 year or Clinical Correlations, a team-based learning course in the P2 or P3 year.
+Clinical Correlations series consist of interactive activities, including but not limited to case-based exercises.
 Students will utilize team-based learning to complete activities each session.
 It is designed to be a team-based learning experience and the facilitator’s role is not to teach the students, but rather to facilitate their discussion.

 Clerkship teaching (involving both P3 and/or P4 Pharm.D. students) is integrated into the resident practice model.
 Early in the program, the resident will observe faculty clerkship preceptors and become integrated into various aspects of clerkship teaching.
 During the residency program, residents will independently precept clerkship students for two rotations.

-Residents will present a formal 45-minute presentation with 15 minutes for question and answer to VA North Texas pharmacy staff in the fall.
+Residents will present a formal 45-minute presentation with 15 minutes for question and answer to VANTHCS pharmacy staff in the fall.
 Residents must choose topics that are of sufficient controversy or debate that are candidates for further publication in the medical literature.
 These presentations are accredited for 1 hour of CE credit for pharmacists and pharmacy technicians.